Territory of the Rapid Support Forces: Economy

-On 18 February 2025 the Rapid Support Forces announced the establishment of a parallel government in exile.
-On the same day a Sudan Founding Charter was issued to form the Sudan Founding Alliance.
-After a postponed on the 21 February the Sudan Founding Alliance was founding on the 23 February after an agreement was signed at 2am.
-The next day there were already disagreements between the different parties in the Sudan Founding Alliance.
+On 18 February 2025, the Rapid Support Forces announced the establishment of a parallel government in exile.
+On the same day, a Sudan Founding Charter was issued to form the Sudan Founding Alliance.
+After a postponement on 21 February, the Sudan Founding Alliance was founded on 23 February after an agreement was signed at 2am.
+The next day, there were already disagreements between the different parties in the Sudan Founding Alliance.
 On 4 March 2025, the Sudan Founding Alliance announced that it had adopted a transitional constitutional framework to pave the way for forming a rival "Government of Peace and Unity" to administer territory under the control of the RSF and allied groups.
 On 8 March, the RSF announced that arrangements to form the "Government of Peace and Unity" were complete and plans to issue passports, official documents, and currency were being prepared.
-On the 15 April the establishment of the parallel government was announced by Hemedti, the Government of Peace and Unity was formed on the same day.
+On 15 April, the establishment of the parallel government was announced by Hemedti, the Government of Peace and Unity was formed on the same day.